REATA ALERT: Bragar Eagel & Squire, P.C. is Investigating Reata Pharmaceuticals, Inc. on Behalf of Reata Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Reata Pharmaceuticals, Inc. (“Reata” or the “Company”) (NASDAQ: RETA) on behalf of Reata stockholders.
+NEW YORK, Dec.
+12, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Reata Pharmaceuticals, Inc. (“Reata” or the “Company”) ( RETA) on behalf of Reata stockholders.
 Our investigation concerns whether Reata has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.